ministryofjustice/offender-management-architecture-decisions/decisions/0016-use-elite2-api.md

 obtain the data we require from Elite2.

-Elite2 provides functionality closer to what we currently require and it's design encompasses the need for extra API endpoints for specific services.
-Moving to Elite2 is a pragmatic, and tactical approach to resolving the issues around the Cutody API to allow us to deliver the allocation component of MOiC.
+Elite2 provides functionality closer to what we currently require and its design encompasses the need for extra API endpoints for specific services.
+Moving to Elite2 is a pragmatic, and tactical approach to resolving the issues around the Custody API to allow us to deliver the allocation component of MOiC.
 This decision doesn't invalidate the overall agreed strategy of moving HMPPS services to the Custody API over time, but it highlights that more coordinated work is needed to